 Note: It is very interesting to note that 139 is the average number of calories you burn in 10 Surya namaskars*.

 12 postures.
-Over time, surya namaskar has evolved with slight variations with its poses or asanas.
-However, the overall essence of it remains unshaken and this article will detail more into the 12 types of postures involved in a standard suryanamaskar.
+Over time, Surya namaskar has evolved with slight variations in its poses or asanas.
+However, the overall essence of it remains unshaken and this article will detail the 12 types of postures involved in a standard suryanamaskar.
 So how to do surya namaskar?
 Let us see: